 He would routinely miss training, or else turn up drunk, and struggled to regain that unwavering focus that had carried him so far.

-Javier Zanetti recently said being unable to help Adriano overcome his difficulties was the “biggest defeat” of his career.
+Javier Zanetti has said being unable to help Adriano overcome his difficulties was the “biggest defeat” of his career.

 “When he had the phone call about the death of his father, we were in the room,” Zanetti told Tuttomercatoweb.